Tips for exploring Runyon Canyon:

 - You can choose to walk from the bottom to the top Mulholland entrance, or stay on the south side of the canyon and go back down a different way (loop).

-- Dogs are allowed and there are off-leash areas.
+- Dogs are allowed at Runyon Canyon and there are off-leash areas.

 - On warm days it can get very hot, bring lots of water!
 They recently added water fountains at the top and bottom of the park.